King Charles III starts reign as mourning begins for late queen

 New Zealand proclaimed Charles its new king.
 But Australia's new government looks set to revive a push to ditch the monarchy, casting doubt on his inheritance even as it mourns the queen.

-Britain’s mourning will culminate in a final public farewell at Westminster Abbey in London.
-The funeral day will be a public holiday in the form of a Day of National Mourning.
+The final public farewell at Westminster Abbey in London will be a public holiday in the form of a Day of National Mourning.

 Charles's coronation, an elaborate ritual steeped in tradition and history, will take place in the same historic surroundings, as it has for centuries, on a date to be fixed.